danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 * Push: `git push origin gh-pages`
 * Back in the GitHub web UI, go to your repo's Settings -> General, and make sure that `gh-pages` is the default branch.

-Now anytime you push new changes while on the `gh-pages` branch, they will get deployed via a "pages build an deployment" workflow and publicly reachable at `https://your-username.github.io/your-repo-name/`.
+Now anytime you push new changes while on the `gh-pages` branch, they will get deployed via a "pages build and deployment" workflow and publicly reachable at `https://your-username.github.io/your-repo-name/`.
 No need to setup this workflow, GitHub does it for you automatically for any project that has a `gh-pages` branch.

 With the setup out of the way, it was time to start building.